SwRaw/rocr_debug_agent/docs/install/installation.rst

 - A C++ 17 compiler such as GCC 7 or Clang 5.

 - The AMD ROCm software stack.
-See the `ROCm installation instructions <rocm-install-on-linux:index>`.
+See the :doc:`ROCm installation instructions <rocm-install-on-linux:index>`.

 - Install the required packages according to the OS: